 Combat Climate Change

 Carbon sequestration is one method of reducing the amount of carbon dioxide in the atmosphere.

 Because they soak up the carbon that would otherwise rise up and trap heat in the atmosphere, trees and plants are important players in efforts to stave off global warming in a process called climate change mitigation

-In the last two decades we have planted over 90,000 trees and shrubs and we hope to expand the woods when land becomes available.
+In the last two decades we have planted over 90,000 trees and shrubs and we will add over 16,000 more trees in 2022.